Showing posts with label Barack Obama. Show all posts

 There's been a lot of discussion this week about how Dr. King's life and legacy speak to us today.
 It's taking place in our schools and churches, on television and around the dinner table.
 And I suspect that much of what folks are talking about centers on issues of racial justice – on the Montgomery bus boycott and the March on Washington, on the freedom rides and the stand at Selma (More...).

 Dr. Michael Eric Dyson,author and professor at Georgetown University and Former King aide,friend and confidante Ambassador Andrew Young ,did an excellent job of commemorating King's legacy and dream on MSNBC's Meet the Press with Tim Russert.
-Check it out if you can,get the television show transcript or read Dyson's and Obama's books below.
+Read the television show transcript here.

 Thursday, March 20, 2008